-Water Transfer/In Lieu Groundwater Recharge projects utilize a significant amount of existing infrastructure.
+Water transferTransfer/In Lieu Groundwater Recharge projects utilize a significant amount of existing infrastructure.
 Costs for additional infrastructure to optimize In Lieu/Water Transfers are largely in the form of increased operating costs and could include increased water quality monitoring, increased public notification, and the cost of purchased water.
-Cost of water purchases between SCWD and SqCWD must comply with the legal requirements of Proposition 218, which sets the cost of service for water delivered.
+Cost of purchased water for Soquel Creek Water District would need to legallypurchases between SCWD and SqCWD must comply with the legal requirements of Proposition 218-(, which sets the cost of service for water delivered).

 Water Transfer/In Lieu Groundwater Recharge projects are conjunctive use projects.
 In Lieu Groundwater Recharge reduces groundwater pumping to allow passive recharge that can contribute to groundwater level increases.
 Monitoring wells and data management systems are used to record and compare groundwater elevations in the Basin to evaluate pumping impacts and ongoing sustainability.
+In Water transfer/In Lieu projects are conjunctive use projects.
+In Lieu Lieu reduces groundwater pumping to allow passive recharge that can contribute to groundwater level increases.
+Sustainable groundwater levels may allow SCWD to extract additional groundwater during times of drought when surface water flows are low.
 Relationship to Additional GSP Elements

-SCWD and SqCWD's joint Water Transfer/In Lieu Groundwater Recharge projects are conjunctive use projects that will be managed to ensure no negative impacts to any of the additional GSP elements outlined in GSP Section 2.1.4.
-Passive recharge through resting groundwater wells by delivering excess surface water treated to drinking water standards to SqCWD customers is expected to support groundwater replenishment.
+SCWD and Soquel Creek Water District'sSqCWD's joint Water transferTransfer/In Lieu Groundwater Recharge projects are conjunctive use projects that will be managed to ensure no negative impacts to any of the additional GSP elements outlined in GSP Section 2.1.4.
+Passive recharge through resting groundwater wells by delivering excess surface water treated to drinking water standards to Soquel Creek Water DistrictSqCWD customers is expected to support groundwater replenishment.
 Increased groundwater levels will improve progress toward the Basin's sustainability goals to protect groundwater supplies against seawater intrusion and to maintain or enhance groundwater levels where groundwater dependent ecosystems exist.